How It All Began

 Five Years Later

 The scar on my neck from the surgery, which was very red for the first year has almost completely faded.
-I’ve been religious about applying sunscreen and it’s paid off.
-The skin tightness and warmth around my neck, similar to a Hot Flash feeling, I experienced for the first two years after surgery are also completely gone.
+I’ve been religious about applying sunscreen, and it’s paid off; the skin tightness and warmth around my neck—similar to the feeling of a hot flash—that I experienced for the first two years after surgery are also completely gone.